thelia/thelia/documentation/api/files/Model/Base/ContentQuery.php.txt

  * @method     ChildContentQuery leftJoinContentFolder($relationAlias = null) Adds a LEFT JOIN clause to the query using the ContentFolder relation
  * @method     ChildContentQuery rightJoinContentFolder($relationAlias = null) Adds a RIGHT JOIN clause to the query using the ContentFolder relation
  * @method     ChildContentQuery innerJoinContentFolder($relationAlias = null) Adds a INNER JOIN clause to the query using the ContentFolder relation
  *
+ * @method     ChildContentQuery leftJoinContentImage($relationAlias = null) Adds a LEFT JOIN clause to the query using the ContentImage relation
+ * @method     ChildContentQuery rightJoinContentImage($relationAlias = null) Adds a RIGHT JOIN clause to the query using the ContentImage relation
+ * @method     ChildContentQuery innerJoinContentImage($relationAlias = null) Adds a INNER JOIN clause to the query using the ContentImage relation
+ *
+ * @method     ChildContentQuery leftJoinContentDocument($relationAlias = null) Adds a LEFT JOIN clause to the query using the ContentDocument relation
+ * @method     ChildContentQuery rightJoinContentDocument($relationAlias = null) Adds a RIGHT JOIN clause to the query using the ContentDocument relation
+ * @method     ChildContentQuery innerJoinContentDocument($relationAlias = null) Adds a INNER JOIN clause to the query using the ContentDocument relation
+ *
  * @method     ChildContentQuery leftJoinContentI18n($relationAlias = null) Adds a LEFT JOIN clause to the query using the ContentI18n relation
  * @method     ChildContentQuery rightJoinContentI18n($relationAlias = null) Adds a RIGHT JOIN clause to the query using the ContentI18n relation